Celebrating Our 34rd Year - 1981-2015 - Our 18th Year on the Web - 1997-2015

 Ant Bait Stations

-Ant bait stations, which are commonly referred to as "traps", are really small containers that hold a hardened bait product so ants can enter and feed.
-Bait stations offers the highest level of safety because the pesticide is well protected within the station.
+Ant bait stations, which are commonly called "traps", are really small containers that hold a semi-moist bait product which is accessible through small openings in the sides of the station to allow ants in to feed.
+Bait stations offers the highest level of safety because the pesticide is well protected within the station keeping children or pets from contact with it.

 However, the bait in stations is not as attractive product since it not as moist as gel and Carpenter Ants, in particular, seek moisture.
-But the food in the bait stations does have some moisture.
-We have had people use bait stations successfully for carpenter ants as well as for other ants species.
+But we have had people use bait stations successfully for controlling carpenter ants as well as for other ants species.

 For those that wish to use a bait station, we offer Maxforce FC Ant Bait Stations.
-Note that due to a technicality, the current product is temporary not registered for control of carpenter ants although the identical product was labeled for that species for many years.
+Note that due to a technicality, the current product does not list carpenter ants on the label.
+However, the identical product was labeled for that species for many years.
 Because of this, we are not permitted to recommend its use for control of carpenter ants in some states.

 Always Use Caution

 There are advantages to using baits, but though they are low in toxicity, they still need to be applied with care.
-As with any pesticide, we urge everyone anyone that may apply these product read the product label.
+As with any pesticide, we urge everyone anyone that may apply these products to read the product label.

 Spray & Dust Applications